SmartLogger3000 User Manual

 Remote Communication Scheduling

-The management system or independent power adjustment device sends scheduling commands over the communications port that supports Modbus-TCP or IEC104, without the need of user configuration or operation.
+The management system or independent power adjustment device sends scheduling commands over the communications port that supports Modbus TCP or IEC 104, without the need of user configuration or operation.
 The SmartLogger can automatically switch between scheduling modes and send scheduling commands.

 Parameter |